-The 4READ instruction enables quad throughput of Serial NOR Flash in read mode.
+The 4READ instruction enables quad throughput of the Serial NOR Flash in read mode.
 A Quad Enable (QE) bit of status Register must be set to "1" before sending the 4READ instruction.
 The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fQ.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 4READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 4READ instruction, the following address/dummy/data out will perform as 4-bit instead of previous 1-bit.

-The sequence of issuing 4READ instruction is: CS# goes low→ sending 4READ instruction→ 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0→2+4 dummy cycles (default) →data out interleave on SIO3, SIO2, SIO1 & SIO0→ to end 4READ operation can use CS# to high at any time during data out.
+The sequence of issuing 4READ instruction is: CS# goes low→ send 4READ instruction→ 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0→2+4 dummy cycles (default) →data out interleave on SIO3, SIO2, SIO1 & SIO0→ to end 4READ operation, drive CS# high at any time during data out.
 (Please refer to the figure below)

 Figure 15.
-4 x I/O Read Mode Sequence (Command EB)
+4 x I/O Read Mode Sequence (Command EBh)

-- 1. Hi-impedance is inhibited for the two clock cycles. - 2. $P7 \neq P3$, $P6 \neq P2$, $P5 \neq P1$ & $P4 \neq P0$ (Toggling) is inhibited. - 3.
+- 1. Hi-impedance is inhibited for the two clock cycles. - 2.
+P7≠P3, P6≠P2, P5≠P1 & P4≠P0 (Toggling) will result in entering the performance enhance mode. - 3.
 The Configurable Dummy Cycle is set by Configuration Register Bit.
-Please refer to "Table 7.
-Dummy Cycle and Frequency Table".
+Please refer to "Dummy Cycle and Frequency Table"